AlcibiadesCleinias/python-telegram-logging/README.md

 - 🚀 **Multiple Handler Types**:
   - `SyncTelegramHandler`: Synchronous handler using `requests`
-  - `AsyncTelegramHandler`: Asynchronous handler using `aiohttp`
+  - `AsyncTelegramHandler`: Asynchronous handler with built-in queue using `aiohttp`
-  - `QueuedTelegramHandler`: Thread-safe queued handler for improved performance
+  - `QueuedTelegramHandler`: Thread-safe queued wrapper for synchronous handlers only (currently)

 - 🔒 **Thread Safety**: All handlers are thread-safe and can be used in multi-threaded applications